TadLeonard/husl-numpy/README.md

 ![this image](images/watermelon_flat.jpg)

-One thing I don't like about this is that the image looks flat.
+Our image looks a bit flat.
 This is because our transormation focused only on *hue*.
 The light/dark regions give the image depth.
-We can restore the original depth by using our HUSL lightness value as a multiplier.
+We can restore the image's depth by using lightness as a multiplier, and it's easy with HUSL 'cause lightness is a separate channel.

 ```python
 light_pct = lightness / 100  # lightness as a fraction of 100